Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Additionally, non-steroidal anti-inflammatory drugs (Ibuprofen, Diclofenac) are used for treatment.
 They effectively relieve pain and inflammation of the prostate.

-If problems with urination are observed, the patient is shown the use of alpha-blockers ("Alfuzosin", "Tamsulosin", etc.), which lead to a decrease in tension in the smooth muscles of the urethra and bladder.
+If problems with urination are observed, the patient is shown the use of alpha-blockers (Alfuzosin, Tamsulosin, etc.), which lead to a decrease in tension in the smooth muscles of the urethra and bladder.

 1. Vitamin and mineral complexes.

-2. Antispasmodics (No-shpa, Papazol, Drotaverin, etc.).
+2. Antispasmodics ("No-shpa", "Papazol", "Drotaverine", etc.).

 3. Immunomodulators ("Imunofan").

-4. Biological products (Vitaprost).
+4. Biological products ("Vitaprost").

 In addition to taking medications, the doctor will recommend doing microclysters with a decoction of medicinal herbs (chamomile, calendula, etc.).
-The use of topical preparations in the case of bacterial prostatitis should be strictly limited, since there is a high risk of various complications.
+The use of topical preparations in the case of bacterial prostatitis should be strictly limited, as there is a high risk of various complications.

 Preventive measures